Fred Feuchter, MS, Ph.D.

 Christina Lewis, Ph.D.

-Dr. Lewis teaches Gross Anatomy and Physiology courses in the CRNA and OT programs, and Pathology in the CSPM.
+Dr. Lewis teaches Gross Anatomy, Physiology, and Pathophysiology courses in the CRNA program and Gross Anatomy in the OT and PA programs.
 Her academic interests include pulmonary physiology, pathophysiology, genetic and genomic studies of disease, and asthma.
 Dr. Lewis' research interests are in asthma, and her current research is investigating the role of the airway epithelium in mediating asthma pathogenesis.

 Barbara Puder, Ph.D.